Carnavali History, Family Crest & Coats of Arms

 The surname Carnavali was first found in Naples, (Italian: Napoli, Latin: Neapolis) where in the 1500's Andrea Carnevale was head judiciary under King Alfonso.

-Important Dates for the Carnavali family
+Early History of the Carnavali family

 This web page shows only a small excerpt of our Carnavali research.
 More information is included under the topic Early Carnavali History in all our PDF Extended History products and printed products wherever possible.